KaranBhandari0001/Pin2City/README.md

 Pin2City is a simple and powerful browser extension that helps you instantly convert Indian pincodes into their corresponding **shipping city and state**.

+Now with **Right Click Save Feature**, you can directly select a pincode from any webpage (like WhatsApp Web) and save it instantly without manual copy-paste.

 No more switching tabs or searching Google again and again.

 ---